BACKGROUND

 - Documenting the state of the art in promoting agricultural groundwater use

-- detailed reviews of the groundwater conditions and the state of rural groundwater development within each AGRA country
+Specific activities within these elements include:- detailed reviews of the groundwater conditions and the state of rural groundwater development within each AGRA country

 - remote-sensing/GIS based mapping of groundwater ‘hotspots’ at the national scale for identification of areas with highest potential impact for groundwater development